darylcwx/Ticket-Booking-System/README.md

 ## Description

-To develop a system that manages the booking of tickets for various events, such as music concerts, theatre shows, and seminars.
+To develop a comprehensive ticket booking system that allows users to easily browse, book & manage tickets for various types of events

 ### Built with